 An employee who remains covered under the Cafeteria Plan but who is not actively at work may make changes to the employee's elections during open enrollment the same as any other employee.
-In addition, if an individual is no longer a participant in the medical, dental and/or vision plans but elected COBRA continuation coverage, such an individual may change her or his election during annual enrollment.
+In addition, if an individual is no longer a participant in the medical, dental and/or vision plans but elected COBRA continuation coverage, such an individual may change his or her election during annual enrollment.

-717 - Life-Event Change
+717 - LIFE-EVENT CHANGE